Did you know that not paying enough attention to your Google Shopping product title can negatively impact the performance of your shopping ads?

 In short, product titles are among the most important factors influencing the performance of your Google Shopping campaigns.
 And of course, Google pointed out that product title is the obligatory field required for all products in your feed.

-Alright, now that you have known the significant influence of these titles, let’s take a look at how an optimized title structure looks like.
+Alright, now that you have known the significant influence of these titles, let’s take a look at what an optimized title structure looks like.

 Product titles’ recommended structures and examples